Melbourne may have four seasons in one day, but let’s face it, they’re all likely to involve rain. Here’s how to keep yourself amused…

 Get all Blades of Glory and head to the rink

 Who says you have to head somewhere warm when it’s raining – why not rug up and go ice skating instead?
 Icehouse is also a ‘safe’ place you can be as daggy as you like and revisit your adolescent almost every night of the week - albeit on skates - without judgment.
-Dress to the nines for Glam Night every Wednesday or dig out your fluro ensemble for 80s Countdown every Friday.
+Skate for cheap on "tight-ice" Tuesday or wear all white for glow in the dark night every Saturday.